 This is the biggest difference.
 PostureNet is Mac-only.
 If you use Windows, Linux, or switch between operating systems, PostureNet isn’t an option.

 SitApp runs on Mac (Intel + Apple Silicon), Windows, and Linux.
 If you work across multiple machines or might switch platforms in the future, SitApp has you covered.
+For the 61% of remote workers who report worsening musculoskeletal pain since working from home - many of whom use different machines in different rooms - cross-platform support means you’re covered everywhere.

 Winner: SitApp - three platforms vs one.